 Application to the Honors Program

-Due December 1 of junior year, the online application consists of a short form asking you to outline possible topics for study, and a copy of your transcript.
+Due October 17 of junior year, the online application consists of a short form asking you to outline possible topics for study and a copy of your transcript.
 The applications will be read by the English Department’s Honors Committee.
 We will also solicit a few words of feedback from departmental faculty about your work in their classes.

 Enrollment in the Honors Thesis Proposal Writing Workshop

-This one-credit class takes place during the spring of your junior year.
+This one-credit class takes place during the last five weeks of the fall term of your junior year.
+The class will culminate in a thesis proposal, which will be read by the English Honors Committee.
 Working with the Honors Director in conjunction with a faculty member who agrees to advise your thesis project, you will prepare your Thesis Proposal, which is a multi-faceted document that covers the goals, sources, and methods of your project.
-At this point, you will also develop a rough timeline for your project’s development, which will be further refined during the fall of your senior year.
-You may choose to apply for Charles Center summer research funding near the middle of the spring term.
-The submission of a more extended proposal will be due to the English Honors Program in April.
-The departmental submission of all honors materials will be April 1.
+Those projects that are approved will be eligible to apply for Charles Center funding for summer research early in the spring term.
+The submission of a more extended proposal will be due to the English Honors Program on April 1.

 Submission of the Proposal

 The Thesis Proposal is a document that outlines the materials, methods, and scholarly preparation for your project.
-Proposals often include an explanation of the overarching issues framing the inquiry, textual details, and even sample analyses.
+Proposals often include an explanation of the overarching issues framing the inquiry, textual details, a short overview of relevant scholarship, and even sample analyses.
 Both simple and annotated bibliographies are required.

 Writing the Senior Thesis

-While the groundwork for your thesis will take place over the summer before your senior year, the drafting of the project usually begins in the fall of your senior year, while spring allows for the finalizing and polishing of your project.
-Realize that writing the thesis is an incremental process that involves researching, drafting, revising, and reorganizing your writing in consultation with your thesis advisor.
+While the groundwork for your thesis will take place during your junior year, the drafting of the project usually occurs in the fall of your senior year, while spring allows for the finalizing and polishing of your project.
+Realize that writing the thesis is an incremental process that involves researching, drafting, revising, and reorganizing your writing in regular consultation with your thesis advisor.
 Expect that you may spend as much time on revision and reorganization as on the initial writing, so that quantity of writing (the production of pages) will matter less than the polished quality of your final thesis.

-You will receive credit for your Honors work when you register for ENGL 495 (fall) and 496 (spring), each of which is a 3-credit class.
-You and your advisor will construct a work plan, or syllabus, that you register with the departmental Honors Director during the fall term.
+You will receive credit for your senior Honors work when you register for ENGL 495 (fall) and 496 (spring), each of which is a 3-credit class.
+You and your advisor will construct a work plan, or syllabus, that you register with the departmental Honors Director.
 Your adherence to this plan is in part what helps your thesis advisor determine your grade for the fall.
 In the spring, you will complete the 40-70 page thesis, which is turned in to your examination committee members on or around April 15 (see the Charles Center or the English Honors Director for the official completion date, which changes slightly with the calendar.)